 - It is our aim to try to resolve any concerns locally at Practice level and the Practice Manager is responsible for dealing with and investigating all patient complaints.

-- An easy way of expressing your concerns is by filling in our concerns/complaints form, which is available upon request from our Practice Managers.
+- An easy way of expressing your concerns is by filling in our concerns/complaints form, which is available to download here.

 - If you require assistance with making a complaint, patients may wish to contact the Independent Health Complaints Advocacy (IHCA).